Reverend Arthur Stafford Crawley1

 Reverend Arthur Stafford Crawley was born on 18 September 1876.2 He was the son of George Baden Crawley and Eliza Inez Hulbert.1,2 He married Anstice Katherine Gibbs, daughter of Antony Gibbs and Janet Louisa Merivale, on 16 June 1903.1 He died on 8 October 1948 at age 72.1

-He was he played cricket for the MCC.3 He graduated with a Master of Arts (M.A.).1 He was decorated with the award of the Military Cross (M.C.) (and bar).1 He held the office of Chaplain to HM King George VI.1 He held the office of Canon of Windsor.1
+He was he played cricket for the MCC.3 He graduated with a Master of Arts (M.A.)1 He was awarded the Military Cross (M.C.) and bar.1 He held the office of Chaplain to HM King George VI.1 He held the office of Canon of Windsor.1

 Children of Reverend Arthur Stafford Crawley